-- Type I diabetes mellitus is insulin-dependent, meaning that the pancreas of the diseased animal (or person) can no longer produce adequate amounts of insulin.
+- Type I Diabetes Mellitus: Type 1 is insulin-dependent, meaning that the pancreas of the diseased animal (or person) can no longer produce adequate amounts of insulin.

-- Type II diabetes mellitus is non-insulin-dependent and occurs when the body is not able to utilize the insulin that is produced in an efficient fashion.
+- Type II Diabetes Mellitus: Type 2 is non-insulin-dependent and occurs when the body is not able to utilize the insulin that is produced in an efficient fashion.
 In these cases, the pancreas is still able to produce insulin, at least to some degree.

-- Type III diabetes mellitus involves insulin interference by certain diseases, conditions and/or drugs.
+- Type III Diabetes Mellitus: Type 3 involves insulin interference by certain diseases, conditions and/or drugs.
 Examples include hyperadrenocorticism (Cushing's disease), acromegaly, gestational diabetes and diestrus (part of the reproductive or heat cycle of the cat).

 Feline diabetes mellitus differs drastically from diabetes mellitus in dogs.
 Dogs with diabetes almost always suffer Type I diabetes.
 However, cats more often are diagnosed with Type II diabetes, at least in the early stages of the disease.

 In the early stages of feline diabetes, it is possible for a cat to go into "remission" and be able to regulate blood glucose again if treatment is instituted before severe damage to the pancreas occurs.

 If diabetes is left untreated for the cat, eventually the stress on the pancreas as it tries to produce more insulin in response to continually elevated blood glucose levels will lead to the destruction of the pancreatic cells.
 When this happens, the disease will revert to Type I diabetes and the cat may become dependent on insulin injections.